 - Tettra usage information.
 This is information about which features you interact with within Tettra.
 We don’t log the actual content of the messages, files and comments, just the fact that an event happened using those features on Tettra.

 Cookies are small text files sent by us to your computer and from your computer to us, each time you visit our website.
 They are unique to your Tettra account or your browser.
 Session-based cookies last only while your browser is open and are automatically deleted when you close your browser.
-Persistent cookies last until you or your browser delete them or until they expire.
+Persistent cookies last until you or your browser deletes them or until they expire.

 Tettra sets and accesses our own cookies on our company-owned domains.
-In addition, we use 3rd parties like Google Analytics, Intercom and Mixpanel for website analytics.
+In addition, we use 3rd parties like Google Analytics, Intercom and Amplitude for website analytics.

-How we use your information
+3. How we use your information

 We use your information for the following: